University College London

-UCL has its main campus in the Bloomsbury and St Pancras areas of central London, with a number of institutes and teaching hospitals elsewhere in central London and has a second campus, UCL East, at Queen Elizabeth Olympic Park in Stratford, East London.
+UCL has its main campus in the Bloomsbury area of central London, with a number of institutes and teaching hospitals elsewhere in central London, and has a second campus, UCL East, at Queen Elizabeth Olympic Park in Stratford, East London.
 UCL is organised into 11 constituent faculties, within which there are over 100 departments, institutes and research centres.
 UCL operates several museums and collections in a wide range of fields, including the Petrie Museum of Egyptian Archaeology and the Grant Museum of Zoology and Comparative Anatomy, and administers the annual Orwell Prize in political writing.
-In 2023/24, UCL had a total income of £2.03 billion, of which £538.8 million was from research grants and contracts.
+In 2024/25, UCL had a total income of £2.16 billion, of which £556.6 million was from research grants and contracts.
 The university generates around £10 billion annually for the UK economy, primarily through the spread of its research and knowledge (£4 billion) and the impact of its own spending (£3 billion).

 UCL is a member of numerous academic organisations, including the Russell Group and the League of European Research Universities, and is part of UCL Partners, the world's largest academic health science centre.
 It is considered part of the "golden triangle" of research-intensive universities in southeast England.
 UCL has publishing and commercial activities including UCL Press, UCL Business and UCL Consultants.

-UCL has many notable alumni, including the founder of Mauritius, the first prime minister of Japan and one of the co-discoverers of the structure of DNA.
+UCL has many notable alumni, including political leaders such as the founder of the Republic of Mauritius and the first prime minister of Japan; cultural figures such as filmmaker Christopher Nolan, comedian and writer Ricky Gervais, and the members of Coldplay; and scientists including Francis Crick, one of the co-discoverers of the structure of DNA.
 UCL academics discovered five of the naturally occurring noble gases, discovered hormones, invented the vacuum tube, and made several foundational advances in modern statistics.
-As of 2025, 33 Nobel Prize laureates and three Fields medallists have been affiliated with UCL as alumni or academic staff.
+As of 2025, 33 Nobel Prize laureates and three Fields Medal recipients have been affiliated with UCL as alumni or academic staff.